diku-dk/pmph-e2022-pub/README.md

 # Programming Massively Parallel Hardware (PMPH), Block 1 2022

+## We are grateful to Nvidia for awarding us a teaching grant (for PMPH and DPP) that consists of two A100 GPUs.
+These are now accessible on the server futharkhpa03fl.unicph.domain

 ## Course Structure

 PMPH is structured to have four hours of (physical) lectures